Dispersion Analysis of Infinite Constellations in Ergodic Fading Channels

 \end{proof} It is interesting to observe the similarity between the \emph{Typicality decoder based bound} in \eqref{align_typicality_decoder_based_bound} and the \emph{Dependence testing bound} in \eqref{eq_DT_bound}.
-In both of them, the bound is a sum of two probabilities, where the first one is the probability that the correct codeword does not cross the decoding threshold, and the second is the probability that other codewords cross the threshold. \begin{theorem} Let $\epsilon>0$ be a given, fixed, error probability.
+In both, the bound includes a sum of two probabilities, where the first is the probability that the correct codeword does not cross the decoding threshold, and the second is the probability that other codewords cross the threshold.

+The following Lemma simplifies the typicality decoder bound of Theorem \ref{thm_typicality_decoder_based_bound} in a way that is sufficient for the extension of our main result to the special case of Lattices. \begin{lem} (Sufficient typicality decoder based bound): For any $r=r_0\sqrt[n]{\det(\mathbf{H})}$, $r_0>0$, $\delta = \frac{1}{n}\ln(\gamma)$ and large enough $n$, there exist a positive constant $C>0$ and an $n$-dimensional lattice $\Lambda$ with NLD $\delta$ and average (maximal) error probability over the unconstrained fading channel with CSI at the receiver, which satisfy:

+\end{lem} \begin{proof} See Appendix \ref{app_proof_of_the_sufficient_typicality_decoder_based_bound}. \end{proof} \begin{theorem} Let $\epsilon>0$ be a given, fixed, error probability.
 Denote by $\delta^*(n,\epsilon)$ the optimal NLD for which there exists an $n$-dimensional lattice with average (maximal) error probability at most $\epsilon$.
 Then, for any regular fading distribution of $H$, as $n$ grows,

 where,

 noting that